neuropoly/template/README.md

 ```

 With:
-- `PATH_OUT`: The location where to output and then QC the results.
-Example: `/scratch/template_preproc_YYYYMMDD-HHMMSS`
+- `PATH_OUT`: The location where to output the results, the logs and the QC information.
+Example: `/scratch/template_preproc_YYYYMMDD-HHMMSS`.
+This is a temporary directory in that it is only needed to QC your labels.
+It therefore cannot be stored inside `path_data`.
 - `N_CPU`: The number of CPU cores to dedicate to this task (one subject will be process per core).

 > **Note**